VERITAS-Observatory/VTS-SimPipe/README.md

 ## Optimization of CORSIKA

-The CTA simulation pipeline uses vector-optimization of the Cherenkov photon generation and propagation code in CORSIKA with notable performance improvements, see the discussion in L. Arrabito et al, *Optimizing Cherenkov photons generation and propagation in CORSIKA for CTA Monte-Carlo simulations*, [arXiv.2006.14927](https://arxiv.org/abs/2006.14927).
+The CTAO simulation pipeline uses vector-optimization of the Cherenkov photon generation and propagation code in CORSIKA with notable performance improvements, see the discussion in L. Arrabito et al, *Optimizing Cherenkov photons generation and propagation in CORSIKA for CTAO Monte-Carlo simulations*, [arXiv.2006.14927](https://arxiv.org/abs/2006.14927).

-VTS-SimPipe is able to use the same optimized CORSIKA, thanks to for Luisa Arrabito for providing it.
+VTS-SimPipe is able to use the same optimized CORSIKA, thanks to for L. Arrabito for providing it.
 Below a comparison of the runtime of the optimized and non-optimized CORSIKA for the same simulation setup:

 | Type | CORSIKA version | IACT/ATMO version | Remarks | Run Time [s] / event | Ratio to VTS-SimPipe |
 | -------- | -------- | -------- | -------- | -------- | -------- |